Orivoir/create-mvc-project/README.md

 ```

 if you have a error connection **CLI** return a message with a good precision of the error

+after success test connection to you MySQL database you can use cammnad **hanlder MySQL** from **CLI**

+### create database

+if you have dont create your database or if you have remove database you can create/recreate with:

+> node ./bin/console mysql create

+if database not exists success else error database already exists

+*the database name create is define inside your config from: ./.env file*

+### drop database

+if you want remove your current database you can run

+> node ./bin/console mysql drop

+if database not exists receveid error message else database removed with success

+**warning: the drop database command not ask confirm action**

+### dump databse

+before remove your database you can **export SQL file** for save a version of your work,
+you can shared with git your structure SQL with a command:

+> node ./bin/console mysql dump

+only if your database exists and if you have one or many tables cant export empty databases
+you can find the SQL file inside: **./SQL/{database}.sql**

+**warning: if you run many time dump command,  dump erease last {database}.sql file**

+### import database

+if you have clone a project write with: **create-mvc-project** from *github* or any repository type and
+you should rebuild database already export inside: **./SQL/{database}.sql**
+you can run

+> node ./bin/console mysql import

+only if you database exists else you can run before

+> node ./bin/console mysql create

+and after

+> node ./bin/console mysql import

+this command try execute **./SQL/{database}.sql** file on you database config from ./.env file

+**Warning: you cant use MySQL handler if you have install create-mvc-project with: --no-sql params during install**

 ## env